Statement

 - Canine Herpes Virus: for breeding bitches

-- Leishmaniasis: before travelling to endemic areas
+- Leishmaniasis: before travelling to endemic areas, as a supplementary control measure to diligent ectoparasite control

 - Borrelia burgdorferi (Lyme disease): for dogs at high risk of exposure